 |Gross pay/hour||Deliveries/hour||Pay per delivery||Delivery $ as % of pay||Tips $ as % of pay||Bonus $ as % of pay|

 This generates some interesting stats.
-In the past year I averaged nearly $21/hour completing about two deliveries per hour.
+In the past year I averaged nearly $21/hour completing about two deliveries per hour working for doordash.
 These are the two basic standards I look at upon completing my Dash each night:

 1. Did I hit $20/hour?